Guides • Accept Payments

 • Check if the card form is displayed correctly using the order token.
 The order must be created in the same environment where the widget is loaded, in this case the Sandbox environment.

-• Make a test payment using test cards to simulate a successful payment.
+• Make a test payment using test cards to simulate a successful payment and verify that your app correctly handles the Authorised result.

-• Test for error scenarios using test cards.
+• Test for error scenarios using test cards and verify that your app correctly handles the Declined and Failed results.

-• (Optional) Setup webhook URLs for your website to receive order and payment updates.
+• (Optional) Setup webhook URLs for your server to receive order and payment updates.

 • Check that the webhooks (for successful and failed payments) are properly received and processed.